 Second, you also must make sure you get a head start on proper recovery by including a fast-acting carbohydrate source immediately following your workout.
 This is when the muscles are most likely to suck this glucose up instantly, helping to regenerate the muscle glycogen that powers you through your exercise session.

 Fresh fruit or dried fruit works great in this case, as the sugars will be broken down faster in the body than a grain source, which requires more reactions to take place.

 Juice also works well, so if you’re not in the mood to consume solid foods after a hard workout, that’s a good option to turn to.

 Protein is a nutrient that is often quite low in those practicing a raw food diet because unlike typical diets, you will not consume any cooked meat.

 Finally, the last thing that you must be sure to be on the lookout for is total calorie intake.
-If you’re meal plan on your raw food diet contains mostly fresh fruits and vegetables, your calorie intake is going to end up being very low and this can make it incredibly hard to get enough energy in to get you through your activities.
+If your meal plan on your raw food diet contains mostly fresh fruits and vegetables, your calorie intake is going to end up being very low, and this can make it incredibly hard to get enough energy in to get you through your activities.

-For more information take a look at the my other Raw Food Recipes.
+For more information, take a look at my other Raw Food Recipes.